 SPEEDD (Scalable ProactivE Event-Driven Decision-making) was a FP7 European project that ended in 2017.
 SPEEDD developed a prototype for proactive event-driven decision-making: decisions were triggered by forecasting events-whether they correspond to problems or opportunities-instead of reacting to them once they happen.
 The CER team coordinated the project and contributed to the development of novel techniques for real-time event recognition and forecasting under uncertainty.
 These techniques were successfully used for credit card fraud recognition and highway traffic management.

 REVEAL (REVEALing hidden concepts in social media) was an FP7 project that ended in 2016.
 Further to discovering what is being said in social media, REVEAL determined how trustworthy that information is, based on predicting contributor impact and how much or to what extent this affects reputation or influence.
 The CER team developed techniques for social modality recognition, using heterogeneous data streams coming from various types of social media.

 AMINESS (Analysis of Marine Information for Environmental Safe Shipping).
 A national (Greek) project that ended in 2015.
 The CER team developed probabilistic event recognition technology for the detection of maritime hazards, towards reducing the possibility of ship accidents.

 USEFIL (Unobstrusive Smart Environments For Independent Living).
-An EU FP7 project that end in 2014.
+An EU FP7 project that ended in 2014.
 The CER team developed probabilistic event recognition technology for the unobtrusive monitoring of elderly people in their smart homes.

 PRONTO (Event Recognition for Intelligent Resource Managament).
 An EU FP7 project ended in 2012.
 The CER team developed event recognition technology for city transport management and emergency rescue operation management.